 Oktoberfest in Munich – Fun Facts

-During Oktoberfest he spends his time in the Hofbraeu Festzelt, which is the "party till you drop tent", sitting on a cloud suspended high above the tables from where he can enjoy the scene, and act as a benign influence on those beneath him.
+During Oktoberfest he spends his time in the Hofbräu Festzelt, the "party till you drop tent", sitting on a cloud suspended high above the tables so he can enjoy the scene, and act as a benign influence on those beneath him.

-Although, despite the fact he is an "Angel", he often has to be freed from beer soaked clothes thrown at him by revelers.
+Although an "Angel" he is often the target of beer soaked clothes thrown by revelers.
 One of those traditions of which no one seems to know the origins.

-As a Bavarian tourist highlight with around seven million visitors each year, any Oktoberfest reveler should be aware there is a "right way" to hold a Mass, which holds a liter of beer, about 2 pints.
+As a Bavarian tourist highlight with about six million visitors every year, any Oktoberfest reveler should be aware there is a "right way" to hold a Mass, which holds a liter of beer, about two pints.

 To prevent fingers ending up crushed, bruised or even broken when the inevitable, and frequent, "clashing" of glasses for a "Prost" or during a "sing along" takes place, all four fingers must grip the handle from the outside curling inside.
 The thumb remains outside and over the top of the handle.
 At the same time, as no part of a warm hand touches the glass, this helps the beer stay cooler longer.